-An essential part of video production and filmmaking is ensuring you have quality sound.
+An essential part of video production and filmmaking is ensuring quality sound.

-There are plenty of different ways to collect audio, and all are applicable in different scenarios.
-From on-camera microphones to lavaliers, to condenser mics and more, the options are seemingly endless.
+There are many ways to collect audio, all applicable in different scenarios, from on-camera microphones to Lavaliers to condenser mics.

-If you’ve struggled to record audio or are looking at ways to get a clearer sound for your filmmaking projects, this article will help explain how to do so with a shotgun microphone and a boom pole.
-If you’re looking to buy a boom pole, read our guide Five Best Boom Poles For Your Budget.
+If you’ve struggled to record audio or are looking for a clearer sound for your filmmaking projects, this article will help explain how to do so with a shotgun microphone and a boom pole.

 What Is A Shotgun Microphone?